 - It evokes emotion.
 Colours like red communicate danger while blue communicates calmness.

 - It calls attention.
 Bold or italics words or a large font size call attention to our words.

 - It shifts perspective.
 Communicating words through a visual helps you see something in a different way.
 Would we look at the sky in the same way if it weren’t for Van Gogh’s painting, The Starry Night?

 Ultimately, all visuals aid in your message being heard online by grabbing your target market’s attention and connecting the dots of your message in the least amount of time.

 So, why aren’t there more visual components in this article?
 I purposefully choose not to use images (even though I’m a photographer) because of who my ideal customer is and how I write each article.

 All my articles are on average 350 words, concise and I address only one specific topic at a time.
-In my free guides where I get into more complex information, I use a lot of visuals to break down the concepts.
+However, I use a lot of visuals to break down concepts in my free guides where I get into more complex information:

-Just as choosing not to use a lot of visuals or knowing what visuals to use, the decision process needs to be made purposefully and intentionally.
+Whether you choose to use visuals or not to, the decision process needs to be made purposefully and intentionally.